 Saint Thomas Aquinas Catholic Church and Newman Center

 Designed in an English Collegiate Gothic tradition, the narthex is rotated to the center of the building between the Newman Center and the Chapel to provide a single unified entrance as well as providing additional seating in the chapel.
 An arcade of doric columns line the nave of the chapel.
 In the north transept, a side chapel dedicated to Our Lady may be utilized for smaller groups, Eucharistic Adoration, and overflow seating for larger Masses.
 The sanctuary contains antique altars, ambo, reading stand, and presidential chairs that were acquired from Ohio and England.
-The sanctuary appointments were restored and constructed by Mountain View Millworks.
-The pieces are also receiving decorative paint by Gold Leaf Studios in Washington, DC.
-Stained glass windows are being designed and produced by Franz Mayer of Munich in Germany.
+The sanctuary appointments were restored and constructed by Mountain View Millworks - the pieces received decorative paint by Gold Leaf Studios in Washington, DC.
+Stained glass windows were designed and crafted by Franz Mayer of Munich in Germany.
 EverGreene Architectural Arts designed the murals and decorative finishes.
 Dominique Cheenne (C&C Consultants) provided acoustical consultation - resulting in the exceptional aural quality of the chapel.

 More information can be found at: www.huskercatholic.org